DeckSight Installation

 4. Make sure you have a sudo password set.
 Run “passwd” if not already set.

-5. Download DeckSight.desktop.download to any convenient location except a FAT32 formatted USB stick.
+5. Download DeckSight.desktop.download (above) to any convenient location except a FAT32 formatted USB stick.
 FAT32 lacks permissions and the installer will not work.
+Do not use the FAT32 stick to transfer the files either, permissions are gone as soon as it is copied

-6. Double-click the file, and select “execute”, it will download and execute a helper script, that will download, extract, and execute the release package from DeckSight-public git repository.
+6. Double-click the file, and select “execute”, it will download and execute a helper script, that will download, extract, and execute the release package from DeckSight-public git repository to a temp directory.

 7. The graphical installer will launch, first, select which extra components to install (or remove).
 Last step will install the BIOS.
 If you are just updating the extras, you can cancel the installer before flashing the BIOS